Lawranio/PASCAL-COMPILER/README.md

 # NEXT TARGET

-* state parse
+* print minus in expression like a := -3
-* operation priority
+* close bracket